Libensemble/libensemble/docs/tutorials/cwp_calib_tutorial.rst

 Borehole Calibration with Selective Simulation Cancellation
 ===========================================================

-Introduction - Calibration with libEnsemble and CWP
+Introduction - Calibration with libEnsemble and a regression model
 ---------------------------------------------------

-This tutorial demonstrates libEnsemble's capability to selectively cancel pending simulations based on instructions from the *Persistent CWP* calibration generator function.
-This capability is critical for this calibration use-case since it isn't useful for the generator to receive extraneous evaluations from resources that may be more effectively applied towards critical evaluations.
+This tutorial demonstrates libEnsemble's capability to selectively cancel pending simulations based on instructions from a calibration generator function.
+This capability to cancel scheduled simulations is critical for this calibration use-case since it isn't useful for the generator to receive extraneous evaluations from resources that may be more effectively applied towards critical evaluations, especially when evaluations are expensive.

 [JLN: BETTER JUSTIFICATION GOES HERE?]

-For a somewhat different approach than libEnsemble's :doc:`other tutorials<tutorials>`, we'll emphasize the settings, functions, and data fields within the calling script, CWP :ref:`persistent generator<persistent-gens>`, Manager, and :ref:`sim_f<api_sim_f>` that make this capability possible, rather than outlining a step-by-step process for writing this exact use-case.
+For a somewhat different approach than libEnsemble's :doc:`other tutorials<tutorials>`, we'll emphasize the settings, functions, and data fields within the calling script, simple regression :ref:`persistent generator<persistent-gens>`, Manager, and :ref:`sim_f<api_sim_f>` that make this capability possible, rather than outlining a step-by-step process for writing this exact use-case.